 Even after you are criticizing behaviours and not your person as a whole, you must also ensure you are specific about what you’re criticizing and I mean very specific.
 That is instead of saying “poor communication is a reason why my relationships keep having a bad end,” you should specify what poor communication actually means in that context like I don’t listen enough or I don’t fully express what I have in mind.

-Not specifying exactly what needs to be worked on can also make your criticism unhealthy because it is easy to get overwhelmed thinking I suck at communication since that’s too broad and will not spur you into improvement.
+Not specifying exactly what needs to be worked on can also make your criticism unhealthy because it is easy to get overwhelmed thinking you suck at communication since that’s too broad and will not spur you into improvement.

 4. Always find solutions to the lapses you find

-This is the core of healthy and constructive self-criticism.
-You shouldn’t end the journey only knowing what is wrong, you must also identify what can be done about what is wrong.
+This is the core of healthy self-criticism.
+You shouldn’t end the journey knowing what is wrong, you must also identify what can be done about what is wrong.
 Self-criticism will destroy your mental well-being when you don’t see solutions.
 That is the reason why self-criticism has been grossly spoken against.

 If all you have is a list of all that is not as it should be with you, you will get overwhelmed and might give up on yourself but if side-by-side every lapse, is a solution, it has empowered you for action and you can then take on the challenge of working and those lapses.